 Picture this: You’ve been struggling to make ends meet.
 Instead of calling your creditors to see if any payment arrangements are available, you ignore the accounts.
 A few months go by, and you receive an alert from a credit score monitoring service.
 The news: Your credit score has plummeted.

-Unfortunately, it takes just one late payment, as little as just 30 days late in some cases, to tank your credit by as much as 100 points (depending on how high your score was before the delinquency).
-The better your score, the more severe the hit.
-That’s not all: You’ll also pay a late fee.
+Unfortunately, it takes just one late payment, as little as just 30 days late in some cases, to tank your credit by as much as 110 points.
+You’ll also pay a late fee.
 Your card company also might raise your interest rate if you’re late repeatedly.

 4. Exceeding your credit limit

-Some card companies will ask you to approve over-limit fees.
-“If you have agreed to permit over limit charges, you generally can be charged a fee of up to $25 the first time you exceed your credit limit and a fee of up to $35 if you are over your limit a second time within six months,” the Consumer Financial Protection Bureau says.
+“If you have agreed to permit over-limit charges, you generally can be charged a fee of up to $25 the first time you exceed your credit limit and a fee of up to $35 if you are over your limit a second time within six months.”

 5. Applying for too many cards